LionKimbro/lions_internet_office/2021/users/lion/entries/2021-09-06_programming-philosophy.md

 The data dictionary is, very importantly, not a comment within the code-base.
 It can be referenced from a comment in the code base, but it is not a comment within the code-base.
 There is too much information that needs to be communicated about a variable, to neatly fit within the code as written.

-Essentially, the strategy is to take the security rules out of the programming language, and into the mind of the programmer.
+Essentially, the strategy is <a href="#discipline-in-the-mind">to take the security rules out of the programming language, and into the mind of the programmer.</a>

-My over-riding philosophical observation here is that when the programming language takes over the strictures, it very often makes more trouble than it prevents.
-And when programmers have the illusion that "the language strictures are taking care of the problem," they often do not think about the things that they really *should* be thinking about, and thus make a mess of their programs.

 ### <a name="probes">Probes > Tests</a>